Fork me on GitHub

 Teleport

-Using Machine ID With GitHub Actions
+Deploying Machine ID on GitHub Actions

 Teleport supports secure joining on both GitHub-hosted and self-hosted GitHub Actions runners as well as GitHub Enterprise Server.